 (Oct.
-19, 2018) - The park is now open and fully accessible from the neighborhood with new sidewalk connections.
+19, 2018) - The park is now open with new sidewalk connections and parking lot.
 Upgrades include a fully accessible playground and additional site amenities.

 (August 2018) - Hazeldale Park’s playground and parking lot will be improved this summer/fall.
 Work will start on July 2 and is expected to be complete by Oct.
 1.

 THPRD will install ADA-accessible play equipment, drinking fountain, picnic table, bench and portable toilet enclosure.
 An ADA-accessible connection will be added to SW Prospect Place and SW Prospect Street.

 The parking lot will be closed and fenced off during construction.
 Park users will be able to access the site from SW 196th Avenue, SW Rosa Road or SW Prospect Place.

 Located Just off of SW Farmington Road, in Aloha, Hazeldale Park is an 11-acre neighborhood park that features three baseball fields, a soccer field, basketball courts, and a playground.